OutSystems/docs-product/src/setup-maintain/setup/ssl-domain-cloud/ssl-domain-cloud.md

 <div class="info" markdown="1">

-**Important Note:** Certificates have a chain comprised of the following:
+Certificates have a chain comprised of the following:
-Root > Intermediate > Final server (domain) certificate
+Root > Intermediate > Final server (domain) certificate.
+You'll need to provide a certificate with the complete chain.

-​​Certain Certificate Authorities (CAs) distribute certificates differently; while some furnish the complete certificate chain, others solely provide the final server (domain) certificate, prompting users to assemble the remaining components of the chain themselves.
+​​Some Certificate Authorities (CAs) distribute certificates differently.
+While some provide the complete certificate chain, others solely provide the final server (domain) certificate, prompting users to assemble the remaining components of the chain themselves.

-Prior to installation, it is important to validate the integrity of your certificate.
+Prior to installation, it's important to validate your certificate, making sure it includes the full chain.
 This can be achieved through various means, such as employing third-party tools like [SSL Checker](https://www.sslshopper.com/ssl-checker.html).

 </div>